 Once this is completed the application confirms it is ready to run the tests, as the screen below shows:

-Click “Next” to continue with the series of complex tests which, depending on your connection type, will take between 5-10 minutes.
+Click Next to continue with the series of complex tests which, depending on your connection type, will take between 5-10 minutes.
 If you have opted to include other sites in the test, please allow for an additional 3-5 minutes per site.

 Important note: Do not use the internet from any network device in the property while the application is running as this will give a false impression of how the connection is performing and may hinder troubleshooting.